ucl-cssb/cneta/README.md

 ## Input
 The initial trees for tree searching can be obtained by maximum parsimony methods.
 * (Required) A file containing integer absolute copy numbers for all the tumor samples and the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz).

+   Either compressed file or uncompressed file is fine.
    There need to be four colomns, separtate by space, in this file: sample_ID, chr_ID, bin_ID, CN.
 Each column is an integer.
-   Either compressed file or uncompressed file is fine.
+   The sample_ID has to be orderred from 1 to n (the number of samples).
+   For allele-specific CN, there will be 5 columns, with the last two being cnA, cnB.
+   If the total CN is larger than the specified maximum CN allowed by the program, the total CN will be automatically decreased to the maximum CN when the input is total CN and the program will exit when the input is allele-specific CN.

 * (Optional) A file containing the timing information of tumor samples (*-rel-times.txt).

   There need to be three colomns, separtate by space, in this file: sample_ID, time relative to 1st sample in year (float number), patient age at the time of sampling (integer).
+  The sample_ID has to be orderred from 1 to n (the number of samples).

 There are 4 running modes in svtreeml.
 * mode 0 (default): building maximum likelihood tree from input copy numbers, using -b 1 for bootstrapping